|Health Department Staff|

 Governor Charlie Baker previously announced that the re-opening will take place over Four Phases: “Start,” “Cautious,” “Vigilant,” and “New Normal.”
 Each phase will be triggered by health indicators, including testing results and infection rates, hospitalizations and other metrics.

-All businesses and expanded activities, including governmental services, will need to comply with mandatory safety standards for workplaces that were previously announced last week, including social distancing, hygiene protocols, staffing / operations, cleaning and disinfecting.
+All businesses and expanded activities, including governmental services, will need to comply with mandatory safety standards for workplaces that were previously announced, including social distancing, hygiene protocols, staffing / operations, cleaning and disinfecting.

 General business guidance